Labour market flexibility: Flexibility for workers

 Labour market flexibility refers to more than the strategies used by employers to adapt to their production or business cycles as it is in the definitions above.
 Increasingly, the common view is that labour market flexibility can potentially be used for both workers and companies, or employees and employers.
 It can also be used as a method to enable workers to "adjust working life and working hours to their own preferences and to other activities".
 As companies adapt to business cycles and facilitate their needs through the use of labour market flexibility strategies, workers adapt their life cycles and their needs through it (Chung, 2006).

 The European Commission also addresses this issue in its Joint Employment Report and its new Flexicurity approach, calling for an adequate method to enhance flexibility for both workers and employers that is "capable of quickly and effectively mastering new productive needs and skills and about facilitating the combination of work and private responsibilities."
 ETUC also emphasizes the importance of the development of working time flexibility as an alternative to implementing external flexibility as the sole method of increasing flexibility in the labour market (ETUC, 2007).

-In their report on working time, the TUC has also argued that flexible working should be extended to all workers through stronger regulations (Fagen et al. for TUC, 2006).
+In their report on working time, the TUC has also argued that flexible working should be extended to all workers through stronger regulations.
 As authors Gerson and Jacobs agree, "flexibility and autonomy are only useful if workers feel able to use them" (Gerson & Jacobs, 2004, pg.
 238).

 Some of the widely used arrangements that enable workers more flexibility in their work include flextime, remote work, and part-time jobs.